 Ever wondered how these little sticky-backed beauties are made?
 Or what happens after you approve your digital design proof?

-We’re going to show you the ins and outs of custom sticker printing in a simple step by step guide.
+We’re going to show you the ins and outs of printing custom stickers in a simple step by step guide.

 This is probably the most important but underappreciated step in the process as it impacts everything that follows.

 - Inputting registration marks to ensure they’re cut accurately

 - Adjust colors to CMYK to ensure they print correctly